elushka/ASROCK-Z370M-PRO4-OPENCORE/README.md

 # ASROCK-Z370M-PRO4-OPENCORE

-Fully working Open Core EFI folder for ASROCK Z370M Pro4 Motherboard + i9-9900K
+Older version of an OpenCore EFI folder for ASROCK Z370M Pro4 Motherboard + i9-9900K.

+**For reference only!
+Please follow the official guide to create an OpenCore folder with the latest files from the official source at https://dortania.github.io/OpenCore-Install-Guide/**

 USB Map is fully compatible with all ports on the back of the motherboard as well as 1 USB 3.0 port on the front of the NZXT H510 case